 Profit margins

-While it is essential to stay competitive, ensure your business is profitable.
-After all, that’s the goal of every business.
-Before adopting your competitor’s prices, calculate your margins to determine the profit necessary to keep the company afloat.
+While it is essential to stay competitive, ensure your business remains profitable.
+Before adopting competitor’s prices, calculate your margins to determine the profit necessary to keep the company afloat.
+Establish a pricing floor based on your minimum acceptable margin, and be prepared to emphasize value when competitors drop below this threshold.

 Target audience